Program Summary & Location

 Housing & Meals

-You have a choice of staying with a Japanese family or in a dormitory:
+You have a choice of staying with a Japanese family or in the residence hall:

 Kansai Gaidai recommends that students stay with a Japanese family, at least for one semester.
 In addition to the advantages of language immersion, staying with a family adds substantially to learning about Japanese culture and society.
 Many past students list it as the most important part of their experience.
 You will eat breakfast and dinner with your family and buy lunch at a campus cafeteria.
 The location of host families can vary from a short walk to a train ride away.
 Students can expect an average of an hour for commuting.
 The Japanese public transportation system is extensively developed so commuting is not as difficult as it may seem.

-The dormitory is Japanese-style, with two students sharing a room.
-Each is provided with a desk, drawer space, closet, futon, and bedding.
-Each floor has Japanese-style showers, a communal kitchen, a study room, and a student lounge.
+There is a brand new international residence hall, that was completed in spring 2018.
+It houses over 650 international and local students.
+Students get their own room and each is provided with a desk, drawer space, closet, refrigerator, and bedding.
+Each floor has Japanese-style showers, a communal kitchen and bathroom, a study room, and a student lounge.
 There is no meal plan; however, there are two full cafeterias and two "snack shops" on campus, offering food at relatively inexpensive prices.
-The dormitories are located within a 20-minute walk to Kansai Gaidai.
+The residence hall is within a 20-minute walk to Kansai Gaidai.

 By clicking on the following term, you will find more information on program costs.
 If the term you want to go abroad is not listed, please see the most recent term and add 7% to your estimate to factor in exchange rate fluctuations and tuition increases.
 Click on the buttons below to view that term's cost estimate.